abetusk/yahnda/doc/index.md

 Introduction
 ---

+Here I will do some basic analysis of the data provided by Y-Combinator's social news site, [Hacker News](https://news.ycombinator.com/) (HN).
+The analysis presented here is a light hearted meandering through different aspects of the HN site data.
+I've favored an approach that leaves the data interpretation up to the reader and kept my own interpretation to a minimum.

 Doing a search for a snapshot of the HN API data provided some options but nothing recent and nothing with user information also present, at least, not that I could find.
 I decided to scrape what was available from the HN data through their very